qmk/qmk_firmware/docs/cli_commands.md

 **Usage in Layout Directory**:

-Must be under `qmk_firmware/layouts/`, and in a keymap folder.
+Must be under `qmk_firmware/layouts/`, and in a keymap folder:
 ```
 qmk compile -kb <keyboard_name>
 ```